Dr Anselm Heinrich

 In addition I have teaching experiences in Translation Studies, German Studies, and History.
 I have previously taught at Hull and Lancaster Universities, as well as universities in Germany (FU Berlin), Poland (Lodz), and Slovenia (Maribor).

-I am College International Dean in the College of Arts. [link to international pages once they are finalised]
+I am Dean of Internalisation for the College of Arts.

 Between 2011 and 2015 I was Head of Theatre Studies.